The Great Salt Bowl – Chapter 3

 “I saw a familiar road.
 We used to drive it a lot.
 It can lead us home.
 North, then west.
 We just have to walk it.”

-I couldn’t remember any major hills, but we wouldn’t be climbing up any sheer rock walls.
-Hopefully, the winds, along with everything else, had eroded the small hill I recalled from those drives.
+If I remembered correctly, we wouldn’t be climbing up any sheer rock walls.
+Hopefully, the winds, along with everything else, had eroded the on major hill.
 The National Guard soldiers should be somewhere on the road, patrolling.

 “See what Todd thinks,” Chuck said.
 “I might as well not die in my own shit.”

-I tried to contain my excitement.
-It was simple, but if Todd agreed, this idea could save all our lives.
-Moving around became easier as I checked each doorway looking for Todd, my hope on the rise.
-Most of it was empty office space with desks and some dusty books still in place.
+Most were empty office space with desks and some dusty books still in place.
 I didn’t blame them for leaving the books behind since they were as thick as manuals.
 After checking all the offices along the first stretch of the hall, I went back to the hallway, where I found the window.
-My attention immediately went to the partially ajar door.
+My attention immediately went to the door that was stuck close, but it was slightly ajar now.

 Tears should have scorched my skin, moistened my eyes, or threatened to appear after a knot formed in my chest.
 The jeans and familiar flannel shirt wrapped around the waist were enough to tell me this wasn’t some long-lost employee.